NLnetLabs/routinator/source/initialisation.rst

 desired TALs into it, and create the directory for the local RPKI cache.

-If you have installed Routinator using a package from our software package repository, the application is set up to run as a system service with the user *routinator*.
-We have included an initialisation script named :program:`routinator-init` to make the setup process easy for you.
-The script is meant to prepare Routinator for production environments, periodically fetching and validating ROAs from the five RIR Trust Anchors and making the validated data available via the RTR and HTTP server.
+If you have installed Routinator using a package from our software package repository, the application is configured to run as a system service with the user *routinator*.
+We have included an initialisation script named :program:`routinator-init` and pre-installed a :doc:`configuration file<configuration>` located in ``/etc/routinator/routinator.conf`` to make the setup process easy for you.
+The configuration is meant to prepare Routinator for production environments, explicitly setting the TAL and RPKI cache directories and enabling the HTTP and RTR servers on localhost.

-The :program:`routinator-init` script invokes the :subcmd:`init` subcommand as the user *routinator* and takes the pre-installed :doc:`configuration file<configuration>` located in ``/etc/routinator/routinator.conf`` into consideration.
-The config file explicitly sets the TAL and RPKI cache directories and enables the HTTP and RTR servers on localhost.

-All of options for the :subcmd:`init` subcommand can be appended to the :program:`routinator-init` script, which are described in detail below.
-In case you have built Routinator using Cargo you also have to perform the initialisation steps, but in this case you invoke the :subcmd:`init` subcommand directly.
+The :program:`routinator-init` script invokes the :subcmd:`init` subcommand as the user *routinator* and takes configuration file into consideration.
+All of options for the :subcmd:`init` subcommand can be appended to the :program:`routinator-init` script, which are described below.
+If you have built Routinator using Cargo you also have to perform the initialisation steps, but in this case you invoke the :subcmd:`init` subcommand directly.

 ..
-Important:: In conclusion, there is a subtle difference in the initialisation
+Important:: There is a subtle difference in the initialisation commands
-               commands depending on how you installed Routinator.
+               depending on how you installed Routinator.

                When installed using a package, you would for example enter: